-Our tip: The great thing about brittle is that it can be made a full week ahead, so if you want to serve it at a party or take it as a hostess gift, you can make it when you have time.
-It looks incredibly sweet in a gusseted cello bag with a bow.
+Our tip: The great thing about brittle is that it can be made a full week ahead, so if you want to leave it at friends’ or neighbors’ doorsteps as a holiday gift, you can make it when you have time.
+It looks incredibly sweet in a gusseted cello bag with a festive bow.

 Nonstick vegetable oil spray